-The Sharing attribute defines four categories of objects:
+The Sharing attribute defines five categories of objects:

-- Standard ones, whose both fields and methods are under the firewall policy, - Shareable interface Objects (SIO), which provide a secure mechanism for inter-applet communication, - JCRE entry points (Temporary or Permanent), who have freely accessible methods but protected fields, - Global arrays, having both unprotected fields (including components; refer to JavaCardClass discussion above) and methods.
+- Standard ones, whose both fields and methods are under the firewall policy, - Shareable interface Objects (SIO), which provide a secure mechanism for inter-applet communication, - JCRE entry points (Temporary or Permanent), who have freely accessible methods but protected fields, - Global arrays, having both unprotected fields (including components; refer to JavaCardClass discussion above) and methods. - Array Views, having fields/elements access controlled by access control attributes, ATTR_READABLE_VIEW and ATTR_WRITABLE_VIEW and methods.

 When a new object is created, it is associated with the Currently Active Context.
 But the object is owned by the applet instance within the Currently Active Context when the object is instantiated ([JCRE3], §6.1.3).
-An object is owned by an applet instance, by the JCRE or by the package library where it has been defined (these latter objects can only be arrays that initialize static fields of packages).
+An object is owned by an applet instance, by the JCRE or by the library where it has been defined (these latter objects can only be arrays that initialize static fields of CAP files).